 Pelvic floor muscles are an important group of muscles that provide cradle like support for the pelvic organs, as well as giving you control when you urinate.
-Keeping these muscles strong is essential for both men and women, and a great way to do this is with pelvic floor physiotherapy.
+Keeping these muscles strong is essential for both men and women: a great way to learn more is by having pelvic floor physiotherapy sessions.

 Pelvic floor muscles can weaken for a number of reasons, including childbirth and ageing.
 These weakened muscles can lead to stress incontinence – the leakage of urine when there is extra pressure on the bladder through coughing, laughing or exercising like running and jumping.

 Feeling that you always need to urinate is another common problem that can arise.
 The average number should be around 4-6 times a day.
 There could be many reasons why, including weak pelvic floor muscles, lifestyle habits or tension within the pelvic floor muscles.
 Following a detailed assessment, the right treatment will be tailored for you.
 Following this course of physiotherapy with one of our specialists, we highly recommend the MUTU system programme as a follow-on at home.